Gaetano Bellei

-Gaetano Bellei (22 January 1857 - 20 March 1922) was an Italian painter; best known for his genre scenes, portraits, works on religious subjects.
+Gaetano Bellei (22 January 1857 - 20 March 1922) was an Italian painter, best known for his genre scenes, portraits, and works on religious subjects.

 Biography

 Gaetano Bellei was born in the family of Lorenzo and Vienna Molinari.
 After completing his art education at the Academy of Fine Arts in Modena, under the direction of Adeodato Malatesta, he moved to Rome, where he studied at the Accademia di San Luca, and then at the French and Spanish academies.

 In 1883, Bellei went to Florence for a year, where, using the scholarship he had received for artists, he completed his studies.
 There, thanks to his ability to work in different genres, he became friends with collectors, merchants and patrons of English descent, who commissioned him for various types of work.
 During this period, Bellei met Gaetano Chierici.
 He died in Modena in 1922.